mkdynamic/rcov_rails/README.markdown

 recognizes: models, helpers, controllers, and lib.
 These can be abbreviated to their first letters:

-  # only show files from app/models
   rake test:coverage SHOW_ONLY=models

-  # only show files from app/helpers and app/controllers
   rake test:coverage SHOW_ONLY=helpers,controllers

-  # only show files from app/helpers and app/controllers, with less typing
   rake test:coverage SHOW_ONLY=h,c

 Requirements